brendanhay/credentials/README.md

 connection strings in plaintext in places such as source control or on developers' machines.
-Instead you can securely administer and distribute secrets, leveraging Amazon's IAM policies for access control and permissions to ensure limited read-only permissions from production/deployed hosts.
+Instead you can securely administer and distribute secrets, leveraging Amazon's IAM policies for access control and permissions to ensure limited read-only permissions from production/deployed hosts where applicable.

 Please see the [introductory blog post](http://brendanhay.nz/credentials) for more information.